-On each policy anniversary, we will offer to increase the sum insured without considering any changes to your health, occupation or pastimes.
+On each policy anniversary before the insured person's 100th birthday, we will offer to increase the sum insured without considering any changes to your health, occupation or pastimes.
 We will offer the increase for any of the following covers or benefits that apply:

 - Life Cover

 - Terminal illness support benefit

 - Accidental Death Cover

 - Trauma Recovery Cover (including Major trauma benefit)

 - TPD Cover

 - Cancer Cover

 - Income Protection Cover

 - Workability Cover

-- · Mortgage and Living Cover.
+- Mortgage and Living Cover.